-Sonic Adventure 2 saw scarcely a mention of the E-100 series, but in Sonic Heroes we are introduced to their final member - E-123 Omega.
+Sonic Adventure 2 saw scarcely a mention of the E-100 series, with the exception of the mass-produced E-1000 series garrisoning Eggman's headquarters.
+In Sonic Heroes, we are introduced to their final member - E-123 Omega.
 By this point the line has been decommissioned and Omega left to rot in storage; a state of affairs which has engendered in him some bitterness by the time Rouge inadvertently reactivates the robot.
 E-123 is determined to destroy his creator's other machines and eventually the fat man himself, in a decidedly wrathful approach to his parental abandonment issues.
 With Rouge and Shadow he forms part of Team Dark.
 Omega's power source is unknown; he may or may not have an animal inside, like the Sonic Adventure versions.

 In Sonic Battle, Eggman introduces the heroes to the E-121 Phi line.
 These robots are not unique, nor is their design even Eggman's own; the scientist based these robots on ancient Gizoid technology.
 The E-121 units prove a persistent nuisance throughout the game, as their move-copying abilities make them adaptable opponents.
 These robots were powered by Chaos Emerald shards.